Gwenda Thomas

-Personal life
+Background

 Thomas was educated at Pontardawe Grammar School, she lives in Gwaun-Cae-Gurwen.
-Thomas was married to her late husband Morgan (1939-2013) for nearly 50 years and they have one son, Geraint and a granddaughter, Charlotte.
+Thomas was married to her late husband Morgan (1939-2013) for nearly 50 years, and they have one son, Geraint and a granddaughter, Charlotte.

+She is a fluent Welsh speaker.
+She is a member of the GMB Union.
+She worked in the County Courts Division of the Lord Chancellor's Department and at the Benefits Agency as an executive officer for many years.

 On 10 January 2017 she received an honorary doctorate from Swansea University.